mazwat/mazwat.github.io/uml-ws.md

 ## LECTURE

-It is assumed that you have watched the video lecture before this workshop or read the materials.
+It is assumed that you have watched the video lecture before this workshop or read the [materials](uml-lm).
 If not you should find time to watch it during the week.
-Fi
 {: .callout .callout--warning}

-### Lecture - UML Part 1
-<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/bb0a1d5b-fae6-499b-8252-59f2c418cb51?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

-### Lecture - UML Part 2
-<iframe width="640" height="360" src="https://web.microsoftstream.com/embed/video/5221fa0a-1604-4fca-89f5-a46fd69d37d8?autoplay=false&showinfo=true" allowfullscreen style="border:none;"></iframe>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMjM0MzQwXX0=
+eyJoaXN0b3J5IjpbLTE1MDExOTI5ODFdfQ==
 -->